-- NOV This link uses Novell's SPX layer for communication.
-Supported under DOS, OS/2, Windows 3.x, Windows NT/2000/XP and NetWare. - NET This link uses NetBIOS to communicate.
+NOV This link uses Novell's SPX layer for communication.
+Supported under DOS, OS/2, Windows 3.x, Windows NT/2000/XP and NetWare.
+NET This link uses NetBIOS to communicate.
 If your network software supports NetBIOS, you can use this link.
-Supported under DOS, OS/2, Windows 3.x, and NetWare. - PAR This link supports communication using the parallel or printer port.
+Supported under DOS, OS/2, Windows 3.x, and NetWare.
+PAR This link supports communication using the parallel or printer port.
 Several different cable configurations are supported.
-See "Wiring For Remote Debugging" on page 215.
-Supported under DOS, OS/2, Windows 3.x, Windows 9x, Windows NT/2000/XP, NetWare, Linux and QNX. - SER This link uses a serial port to communicate.
+See "Wiring For Remote Debugging" on page 173.
+Supported under DOS, OS/2, Windows 3.x, Windows 9x, Windows NT/2000/XP, NetWare, Linux and QNX 4.
+SER This link uses a serial port to communicate.
 Rates of up to 115K BAUD are supported.
-See "Wiring For Remote Debugging" on page 215.
-Supported under DOS, OS/2, Windows 9x, Windows NT/2000/XP and QNX. - WIN This link will communicate between two Windows DOS boxes.
-Supported under Windows 3.x and Windows 9x (for DOS applications only). - NMP This link will use Named Pipes to communicate internally between OS/2 sessions.
+See "Wiring For Remote Debugging" on page 173.
+Supported under DOS, OS/2, Windows 9x, Windows NT/2000/XP and QNX 4.
+WIN This link will communicate between two Windows DOS boxes.
+Supported under Windows 3.x and Windows 9x (for DOS applications only).
+NMP This link will use Named Pipes to communicate internally between OS/2 sessions.
 OS/2, DOS and Win-OS/2 sessions are supported.
 If your network supports Named Pipes, and you have at least one OS/2 machine on the network, you can communicate between OS/2, DOS and Windows 3.x machines on the network.
 Supported under OS/2 (DOS, OS/2 and Windows 3.x applications).
 VDM This link is a subset of the NMP link.
-It is supported under OS/2 and Windows
+It is supported under OS/2 and Windows NT.

-NT.
 The application being debugged must be a DOS or seamless Win-OS/2 application.
-Supported under OS/2 and Windows NT (DOS, OS/2 and Windows sessions.
+Supported under OS/2 and Windows NT (DOS, OS/2 and Windows 3.x applications). ТСР This link will use TCP/IP to communicate internally or over a network between sessions.
 Supported under DOS, OS/2, Windows 9x, Windows NT/2000/XP, Linux and QNX.